w1l238/CLI-Spotify-Downloader/README.md

     C:\user\$USERNAME\.spotdl\ffpmeg.exe

-Move the file and place into your venv
+Move the file and place into your venv (this is where the program looks for ffmpeg)

 Path on Linux: